Albion007/image_resizer/readme.md

 <h4>Whether you need to prepare images for a presentation, optimize them for your website, or share them on social media, Select an Image to Resize empowers you to effortlessly adjust image dimensions with precision and ease.</h4>

-"Say goodbye to the hassle of complex editing software and embrace the simplicity of resizing with our user-friendly application".
+<b>"Say goodbye to the hassle of complex editing software and embrace the simplicity of resizing with our user-friendly application".</b>

-Download Select an Image to Resize today and experience the convenience of image resizing at your fingertips.
-Elevate your visual content with the perfect dimensions every time!
+<u>Download Select an Image to Resize today and experience the convenience of image resizing at your fingertips.
+Elevate your visual content with the perfect dimensions every time!</u>